hanwenzhang123/fullstack-note/react-redux/README.md

 }
 ```
 #### useEffect()
-- create a side effect when dependencies change, "If some variable changes, do this".
+- create a side effect when something happens or dependencies change, "If some variable changes, do this".
 - `useEffect(...,[])`: componentDidMount() - called once component mounted (was evaluated and rendered)
 - `useEffect(..., [someValue])`: componentDidUpdate() - called once component updated (was evaluated and rendered)
 - `useEffect(() => {return () => {...}}, [])`: componentWillUnmount() - called right before component is unmounted (removed from DOM)